Skip to main content

 First, unplug your TV and take a close look at the power cord for damage or fraying.
 If you see damage, safely remove the cord and replace it.
 If it looks okay, make sure the cord is firmly connected to the television and plug it back in.

-You may also have an issue with your outlet.
-Try plugging the television into a different socket, preferably one not connected to a light switch.
+You may also have an issue with your power outlet.
+Try plugging the television into a different socket, preferably one not connected to a light switch or other external device.
 Or it could be a problem with your surge protector; if you've been using one, unplug the TV cord and connect it directly to a wall outlet.

 Inspect the remote control